 "Eighteen years ago, the supply of natural gas to the plant was negotiated between WR Grace and a transnational oil company, with little or no reference to the Government.
-For the Tringen Project, negotiations took place between Tringen and the Government who owns the gas and the transmission facilities which bring the gas to the plant, 18 years ago, the average price negotiated for the gas was 27
+For the Tringen Project, negotiations took place between Tringen and the Government who owns the gas and the transmission facilities which bring the gas to the plant.
+Eighteen years ago, the average price negotiated for the gas was 27 cents per thousand cubic feet.
+Today, the gas is being sold by the Government to Tringen at \$1.68 cents per thousand cubic feet, some six times more."

-Signing of Contract - Fertrin
+Defining Moment No. 9 Signing of Contract - Fertrin

-This was a Joint Venture between the Government of the Republic of Trinidad and Tobago (GORTT) and AMOCO.
+This was a joint venture between the Government of the Republic of Trinidad and Tobago (GORTT) and AMOCO.

-At the ceremony marking this occasion, he made the point that it was the first time that the Government was entering into a joint venture (51% GORTT, 49% AMOCO), "with a major oil-producing company - one active in oil and gas production in Trinidad and Tobago".
+At the ceremony marking this occasion, Dr. Williams made the point that it was the first time that the Government was entering into a joint venture (51 per cent GORTT, 49 per cent AMOCO), "with a major oil-producing company - one active in oil and gas production in Trinidad and Tobago."

-What he did not disclose publicly was the agonizing and private debate that went on before responding to this proposal from AMOCO.
+He did not disclose publicly the agonizing and private debate that went on before responding to this proposal from AMOCO.